BasharAlwarad/Software_Engineering_course/sql/Lecture_SQL_II.md

 3. **JOINs** = Built-in merge operations (like pandas merge, but faster)
 4. **SQL is declarative** = Say "what" you want, not "how" to get it
 5. **Performance** = SQL engines are optimized for these operations

-**Next steps:** Practice these concepts with real data and try converting your Python data processing code to SQL!